6170-fa20/postgresql-sample-app/README.md

 - run "heroku local web" to test the heroku instance locally at http://localhost:5000
 - run "heroku git:remote -a [my app name]" to create your heroku remote
 - push code to heroku with "git add .", "git commit -m '[commit message]'", "git push heroku master"
+- you can test you app at your deployed link.

 Helpful link: taniarascia.com/node-express-postgresql-heroku/#deploy-app-to-heroku
 https://devcenter.heroku.com/articles/heroku-postgresql#set-up-postgres-on-windows

+Notes:
+- this command can be used to reset your database.
+YOU WILL LOOSE YOUR DATA! "heroku pg:reset DATABASE"